 The tactics of David Parker Ray were strangely similar to the Navajo stories of the New Mexico Skinwalker.
-A human like figure that would take interest in a human, stalk them, lure them in with a disguise, and then bring them to the dark side.
-This theory would also explain the reluctance of the locals to speak of the New Mexico Skinwalker.
-Some may know the truth, and actually prefer it to the even more twisted reality.
+A human like figure would take interest in a human, stalk them, lure them in with a disguise, and then bring them to the dark side.
+This theory also explains the reluctance of the locals to speak of the New Mexico Skinwalker.
+Even if some know the truth, they actually prefer it to the even more twisted reality.

-David Parker Ray’s dark side was much more sinister than could be imagined from Courage the Cowardly Dog.
+David Parker Ray’s dark side was much more sinister than one could have imagined from Courage the Cowardly Dog.
 He drove a sex van full of sexual and torturous “toys” to use on his victims.
-Not to mention the unspeakable tools in his sex dungeons.
-That being said, the bad guy in Courage always failed, so maybe where they were going was just as bad.
-But I digress… Was Courage The Cowardly Dog based on a true story?
+Also the unspeakable tools in his sex dungeons.
+However, the bad guy in Courage always failed, so maybe where they were going was just as bad.
+I digress… Was Courage The Cowardly Dog based on a true story?

 To Wrap Up: Was Courage The Cowardly Dog Based On A True Story?

 - Tactics used by David Parker Ray would only be effective in a town like Truth Or Consequences.
-Although illustrated by hyperbolic villains (which is essentially what the New Mexico Skinwalker is), the tactics of the New Mexico Skinwalker are very similar to that of David Parker Ray.
+Illustrated by hyperbolic villains (which is essentially what the New Mexico Skinwalker is), the tactics of the New Mexico Skinwalker are very similar to that of David Parker Ray.

 - With no answers or investigators to help, the people of Truth Or Consequences turned to skinwalkers as a reason for the disappearances.

-So was Courage the Cowardly Dog based on a true story?
-More likely, it was based on a “fake” story that was circulated in response to a real story.
+Was Courage the Cowardly Dog based on a true story?
+Most likely it was based on a “fake” story that was circulated in response to a real story.